Higher topological Hochschild homology of periodic complex K-theory: Introduction

 In this paper, we present complete descriptions of the commutative $KU$-algebras $T^n\otimes KU$ and $S^n\otimes KU$ for $n\geq 1$, where $KU$ is the ring spectrum of periodic complex topological $K$-theory.
 Close results to the $n=1$ case were known, as we explain below, but only additively.
 The classical André-Quillen homology of commutative rings also has a topological analogue, denoted $TAQ$ \cite{basterra}: we determine the $KU$-module $TAQ(KU)$.

 Our computations showcase some interesting phenomena.
-The formulas for the (higher) topological Hochschild homology and topological André-Quillen homology of $KU$ which we obtain are the ones we would get if $KU$ was somehow a Thom spectrum (which it cannot be since it is not connective), see Remarks \ref{thh-thom}, \ref{x-thom} and \ref{jurs}.\ref{taq-ku-thom}.
+The formulas for the (higher) topological Hochschild homology and topological André-Quillen homology of $KU$ which we obtain are the ones we would get if $KU$ was somehow a Thom spectrum (which it isn't), see Remarks \ref{thh-thom}, \ref{x-thom} and \ref{jurs}.\ref{taq-ku-thom}.
 Also, our results show that the conclusion of McCarthy-Minasian's adaptation of the Hochschild-Kostant-Rosenberg theorem \cite{mccarthy-minasian}, which applies only to connective ring spectra, holds for $KU$ (Remark \ref{jurs}.\ref{hokr}).

 Finally, another remarkable phenomenon highlighted by our computations involves invariance under stable equivalences of spaces: let $R$ be a commutative ring spectrum and $X$ and $Y$ be spaces such that $\Sigma X \simeq \Sigma Y$.
 One may ask the question of whether $X\otimes R\simeq Y\otimes R$, i.e. of whether $-\otimes R$ is a \emph{stable invariant}.
 This turns out not to be true in general \cite{dundas-tenti}, but the computations of \cite{veen} show that, in a certain range relating $n$ and $p$, $X\otimes H\F_p \simeq Y\otimes H\F_p$ when $X=T^n$ and $Y=\bigvee\limits_{i=1}^n (S^i)^{\vee {n \choose i}}$.
 Our results show that the same is true for $R=KU$, see Remark \ref{stabeq}.
 It would be interesting to know whether $-\otimes KU$ is a stable invariant, and to try to characterize the commutative ring spectra $R$ such that $-\otimes R$ is a stable invariant.\\